 8. Access to other CSU support schemes

 Staff in receipt of benefits under this Scheme remain eligible for support under a range of other Charles Sturt schemes, including SSP.
-They also remain eligible for the various University Research Centre, Faculty and School level support schemes targeting staff and HDR students.
+They also remain eligible for the various University Research Institute, Faculty and School level support schemes targeting staff and HDR students.
 Detail of participation in such schemes would necessarily be included in the staff member’s employee development/probation review reports.

 9. Admittance to the scheme and commencement of support

 The staff member must meet all the entry requirements for admission into an appropriate HDR program prior to seeking assistance under this Scheme.

-Members of staff seeking approval for support under this Scheme should, in the first instance, initiate a discussion with their Head of School / Director or Faculty Executive Dean to ensure that they are able to clearly identify and align with areas of strategic importance for Charles Sturt research under the Research Narrative.
+Members of staff seeking approval for support under this Scheme should, in the first instance, initiate a discussion with their Head of School / Director or Faculty Executive Dean to ensure that they are able to clearly identify and align with areas of strategic importance for Charles Sturt research under the Research Narrative/Strategy.

 The number of new candidates admitted to the Scheme is capped and places are allocated on a competitive basis in an annual round.
-A committee appointed by the Deputy Vice-Chancellor, (Research, Development & Industry) sets the annual cap in light of the benefits arising from the scheme, the costs of the scheme and the financial conditions facing the University.
+A committee appointed by the Deputy Vice-Chancellor, (Research) sets the annual cap in light of the benefits arising from the scheme, the costs of the scheme and the financial conditions facing the University.
 Applicants who are Indigenous Australians or academics from the School of Indigenous Australian Studies are excluded from this cap.
 The committee awards places in the scheme based on the applicant’s:

 a) academic record;